Published: 15 May 2020

 Jeremy Taylor, NIHR Director for Public Voice, NIHR Centre for Engagement and Dissemination (CED)

-Learn more about the new NIHR Centre for Engagement and Dissemination on the NIHR website.
+Learn more about the launch of the NIHR Centre for Engagement and Dissemination.